When Bousfield localizations and homotopy idempotent functors meet again: Applications

+\paragraph{Topological examples in Batanin-White's list.} In \cite{white_left_2020}, Batanin-White list a great deal of novel possible applications of \cite[Theorem A]{white_left_2020}.
+Some of those applications do not naturally fit into the combinatorial framework whereas they can be proved directly by Theorem \ref{thm_BousfieldLocalizationCellularCase} since the involved model categories are cellular.
+Anyway, Batanin and White deserve the credit of having proposed combinatorial alternatives for those examples.

+For instance, Examples 5.8 and 5.9 in that paper, which are respectively studied in \cite{goerss_moduli_2005} and \cite{harper_topological_2019}, are actual precursors of Theorem \ref{thm_BousfieldLocalizationCellularCase}.
+Examples 5.11 and 5.12 are originally proposed for model categories derived from topological spaces, and so they cannot be combinatorial, but they can be cellular.
+Also, the use of topological methods could also help in other applications like Example 5.17.

+All these applications have in common that the model structures that one is willing to localize are of topological nature.
+The interested reader is strongly recommended to look at \cite{white_left_2020}.
+Here, we propose a short list of types of model structures that can be localized with Theorem \ref{thm_BousfieldLocalizationCellularCase}\footnote{Recall from Remark \ref{rem_EffectiveMonoForIntersections} that the effective monomorphism condition on cellular categories can be relaxed.}: (1) operadic algebras over cellular model categories like topological spaces with the Quillen model structure, orthogonal spectra, $\mathbb{S}$-modules...; (2) right Bousfield localizations of cellular model structures with all objects fibrant, e.g. projective model structures on diagrams of spaces; (3) resolution type model structures as in \cite{goerss_moduli_2005}.

 \begin{paragraph}{Acknowledgments} The author would like to thank his advisors, Ramon Flores and Fernando Muro, for their support and time.
-He also wants to thank Carles Casacuberta, Emmanuel Dror-Farjoun and Carlos Maestro for their disposition and kind attention. \end{paragraph}
+He also wants to thank Carles Casacuberta, Emmanuel Dror-Farjoun, Carlos Maestro and David White for their disposition, kind attention and interest.
+Finally, he thanks the anonymous referee for suggesting Christensen-Hovey's model categories for relative homological algebra as a source of examples. \end{paragraph}

 $\,$\\ \textsc{Universidad de Sevilla, Facultad de Matem\'aticas, Departamento de \'Algebra-Imus, Avda.
 Reina Mercedes s/n, 41012 Sevilla, Spain}

 \textit{Email address:} \texttt{vcarmona1@us.es}

 \textit{url:} \texttt{http://personal.us.es/vcarmona1}